envoy/Ambassador/README.md

 ## DataReader

-To reas POST body or any other HTTP body from the request, you need to use `swsgi.input` function provided in the `environ` parameter of SWSGI.
+To read POST body or any other HTTP body from the request, you need to use `swsgi.input` function provided in the `environ` parameter of SWSGI.
 For example, you can do it like this

 ```Swift
 router["/api/v2/users"] = JSONResponse() { environ -> Any in